 6. Minimize the use of public WiFi to strengthen cyber security

 Public networks are generally free and do not require a password, but they are not secure and expose your device to cyber threats.
-It is preferable to use reliable WiFi or mobile data.
+It is preferable to use mobile data or at least a secure VPN connection while using public WiFi.

 7. Do not leave electronic devices unattended